zammad/zammad-org/src/en/documentation/use/guides/ai.md

 ## AI Agents

-This is no feature which allows any agent interaction.
-However, if the feature is configured, you may notice it at some points.
-This is why you can find an explanation here.

 AI agents can be configured to work on certain types of routine tasks.
-You may notice the AI agents at different
-locations:
+In general, this feature operates behind the scenes but if configured, you may notice it in some situations (see examples below).
+In case your admin created a macro with an AI agent action, you can even run it manually.
+Ask your admin for details and have a look at the [macro description](/en/documentation/use/advanced-features#macros) in the advanced features page.

 ### Ticket History